 Center for the Humanities Faculty Research Fellowship

-The Center for the Humanities Research Fellowship offers OSU faculty time and support to develop humanities research and writing projects, opportunities to discuss work among a community of scholars, and occasions to share ideas with diverse public audiences.
+The Center for the Humanities Faculty Research Fellowship offers OSU faculty time and support to develop humanities research and writing projects, opportunities to discuss work among a community of scholars, and occasions to share ideas with diverse public audiences.
 Note: prospective applicants must discuss support and course scheduling needs with their school director before submitting materials.

-Residency Details
+Fellowship Details

 This opportunity is open to Oregon State University faculty actively engaged in humanities research as stipulated by their position description.